 Citation is an important element in research and creating new knowledge: crediting the scholarship and community ideas that you're building on, and creating a path for your readers to follow your process.
 The basic principle is to include all information necessary to track down a resource, but different citation styles format that in different ways:

+There are several tools that can help you keep track of and organize your sources, and format notes and bibliographies in your papers.
 Zotero is the freely available tool we recommend, developed specifically for academic research, that helps you collect, manage, annotate, and cite your sources.
 It's available in all computer labs on campus, and you can download it on your own computer.

 Images and illustrations need to have proper citations, to credit the scholarship you're building on and create a path for your readers to follow.
 Images, artwork, or photographs used in publications or papers should also be accompanied by a caption.
 Captions go directly under images and describe the image and give contextual information, but do not contain full citation information.
 Image citations should be compiled into a list of illustrations or an appendix.
 It is appropriate to include information about both the image and the source of the image in captions or notes and lists of illustrations or bibliographies.
 Images from print sources and electronic resources have different citation forms.
 Always consult a style manual for formatting guidelines.
 Check with your professor or advisor to determine which style your department requires.